datarefuge/workflow/README.md

 ### 2. [Researchers](research.md)
 Researchers inspect the "uncrawlable" list to confirm that seeders' assessments were correct (that is, that the URL/dataset is indeed uncrawlable).
 [Research.md](research.md) describes this process in more detail.

-*We recommend that the Researchers work directly with the Harvesters (see below), as much communication is needed between the two.*
+*We recommend that a Researcher work directly with a Harvesters(see below) as a pair, as much communication is needed between the two.
+In some cases In some case, one person will fulfill both roles at the same time.*

 ### 3. [Harvesters](harvesting-toolkit)
 Harvesters take the "uncrawlable" data and try to figure out how to capture it.
 This is a complex task which can require substantial technical expertise, and which requires different techniques for different tasks.
 Harvesters should see the included [Harvesting Toolkit](./harvesting-toolkit) for more details and tools.